ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

         model = YOLO("yolo11n-pose.pt")

         # Train the model
-        results = model.train(data="coco8-pose.yaml", epochs=100, imgsz=640)
+        results = model.train(data="dog-pose.yaml", epochs=100, imgsz=640)
         ```

     === "CLI"

         ```bash
-        yolo pose train data=coco8-pose.yaml model=yolo11n-pose.pt epochs=100 imgsz=640
+        yolo pose train data=dog-pose.yaml model=yolo11n-pose.pt epochs=100 imgsz=640
         ```

 For a comprehensive list of training arguments, refer to the model [Training](../../modes/train.md) page.

-### What are the benefits of using the COCO8-Pose dataset?
+### What are the benefits of using the Dog-Pose dataset?

-The COCO8-Pose dataset offers several benefits:
+The Dog-Pose dataset offers several benefits:

-- **Compact Size**: With only 8 images, it is easy to manage and perfect for quick experiments.
-- **Diverse Data**: Despite its small size, it includes a variety of scenes, useful for thorough pipeline testing.
-- **Error Debugging**: Ideal for identifying training errors and performing sanity checks before scaling up to larger datasets.
+**Large and Diverse Dataset**: With 6,000 images, it provides a substantial amount of data covering a wide range of dog poses, breeds, and contexts, enabling robust model training and evaluation.
+**Pose-Specific Annotations**: Offers detailed annotations for pose estimation, ensuring high-quality data for training pose detection models.
+**Real-World Scenarios**: Includes images from varied environments, enhancing the model's ability to generalize to real-world applications.
+**Model Performance Improvement**: The diversity and scale of the dataset help improve model accuracy and robustness, particularly for tasks involving fine-grained pose estimation.

 For more about its features and usage, see the [Dataset Introduction](#introduction) section.

-### How does mosaicing benefit the YOLO11 training process using the COCO8-Pose dataset?
+### How does mosaicing benefit the YOLO11 training process using the Dog-Pose dataset?

-Mosaicing, demonstrated in the sample images of the COCO8-Pose dataset, combines multiple images into one, increasing the variety of objects and scenes within each training batch.
-This technique helps improve the model's ability to generalize across various object sizes, aspect ratios, and contexts, ultimately enhancing model performance.
-See the [Sample Images and Annotations](#sample-images-and-annotations) section for example images.
+Mosaicing, as illustrated in the sample images from the Dog-Pose dataset, merges multiple images into a single composite, enriching the diversity of objects and scenes in each training batch.
+This approach enhances the model's capacity to generalize across different object sizes, aspect ratios, and contexts, leading to improved performance.
+For example images, refer to the [Sample Images and Annotations](#sample-images-and-annotations) section.

-### Where can I find the COCO8-Pose dataset YAML file and how do I use it?
+### Where can I find the Dog-Pose dataset YAML file and how do I use it?

-The COCO8-Pose dataset YAML file can be found [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+The Dog-Pose dataset YAML file can be found [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/dog-pose.yaml).
 This file defines the dataset configuration, including paths, classes, and other relevant information.
 Use this file with the YOLO11 training scripts as mentioned in the [Train Example](#how-do-i-train-a-yolo11-model-using-the-coco8-pose-dataset-in-ultralytics) section.

 For more FAQs and detailed documentation, visit the [Ultralytics Documentation](https://docs.ultralytics.com/).